A Man In An Airplane Terminal Was Caught Urinating In Front Of Surrounding Travelers

 “How do we get this guy on the no fly list?” asked a second user.

 “Why is he not arrested.
-That’s not acceptable behavior,” mentioned a third person.
+That’s not acceptable behavior,” a third individual mentioned.

-“Probably got terminal and urinal mixed up,” joked a fourth Instagram member.
+“Probably got terminal and urinal mixed up,” joked a fourth Instagrammer.

-This is hardly the first time that a video of someone acting strangely in public has gone viral.
-The Passenger Shaming Instagram account frequently hosts videos of travelers doing strange things and having the misfortune of getting caught by someone with a cellphone.
+This is hardly the first time that a video of someone acting weird while traveling has gone viral.
+The Passenger Shaming Instagram account frequently hosts footage of travelers doing strange things and having the misfortune of getting caught by someone with a cellphone.